alphagov/inside-government-admin-guide/creating-documents/statistics-announcements.md

 ##Link to an existing draft document

 If the draft of the statistics document is already in Publisher, then select ‘Link to an existing draft document.’
 A search box will appear where you should enter the title of the document and select it from the list.
-This will link the 2 documents, so when you publish the statistics document, the announcement won’t show in the release calendar.
+This will link the 2 documents, so when you publish the statistics document, the announcement will no longer show in the release calendar.

 ##Draft a new document

 If the draft page for the document hasn’t yet been created you need to select ‘Draft new document’.
-This will automatically create a statistics publication page for your statistics document.
+This will automatically [create a statistics publication page](http://alphagov.github.io/inside-government-admin-guide/creating-documents/statistics-publications.html) for your statistics document.
 Always search in Publisher first to make sure the document is not already there, and to make sure you have a unique title.

 It will auto-populate the publication type, title, summary and topic fields for you using the text from the announcement page.
 You will need to add the body text.
 Then you can save the page until you’re ready to upload the statistics publication.